An expedition in one of the most splendid regions of Antarctica, Drygalski Mountains

 Day 1

-We arrive at Cape Town in South Africa where we were greeted by our guide.
+We arrive in Cape Town in South Africa where we are greeted by our guide.
 Depending on our time of arrival, we have a free day and are then invited to a welcome dinner.

-taxi Meals: lunch and diner at the restaurant (not included) Accommodations: night in hotel (not included)
+by taxi Meals: breakfast on the plane – lunch in the plane – dinner at leisure (not included) Accommodations: night in hotel (not included)

 Day 2

-Preparation day.
-Safety briefing, detailed planning.
-Weather forecast.
-We get our equipment ready for the flight the following day.
+Preparation for the next day's flight.
+Safety briefing, detailed planning, weather forecast.
+Questions and answers.
+We get our equipment ready the following day.

-Meals: breakfast at hotel – lunch and diner at the restaurant (not included) Accommodations: night in hotel (not included)
+Meals: breakfast at leisure (not included) – lunch at leisure (not included) – dinner at leisure (not included) Accommodations: night in hotel ( at leisure, not included)

 DAY 3: FLIGHT TO QUEEN MAUD LAND (ANTARCTICA)